slt-programmers/MacrologAndroid/README.md

 ## Manual releasing
 Before releasing:
+- Test on an emulator with the lowest supported version.
+- Test on an emulator with the highest supported version.
+- Test release build variant on an emulator with highest supported version.
 - Test on your own physical device via USB.
-- Test on an emulator with the highest supported version.
-- Test on an emulator with the lowest supported version.

 Make sure to set the build variant to "release" to target the right backend with the right settings.